Why should you resurface your Florida swimming pools?

 - Bare aggregate finishing is rough and hard to walk on.

-If you want to upgrade your pool or your pool has exhibited the above signs that show wear and tear, you should consider Florida pool resurfacing.
+If you want to upgrade your pool or your pool has exhibited the above signs that show wear and tear, you should consider Floridian Pools for your Florida pool resurfacing.
 Keep in mind proper pool maintenance will make your pool maintain its attractive look and protect the pool surface, thus increasing its lifespan.